faithoflifedev/obs_websocket/README.md

-  send        Send a low-level websocket request to OBS sources     Commands that manipulate OBS sources stream      Commands that manipulate OBS streams version     Display the package name and version
+  send        Send a low-level websocket request to OBS sources     Commands that manipulate OBS sources stream      Commands that manipulate OBS streams ui          Commands that manipulate the OBS user interface. version     Display the package name and version
 ```